waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **VOID:** Out-of-bounds, impassable.
 - **WARP_CARPET_*: Warp tile, direction-specific.
 - **FRUIT_TREE:** Impassable object, may yield items.
 - **LADDER:** A warp tile.
 Automatically triggers a warp when stepped on.
-Can be one-way.
+Must be tested to confirm if one-way or two-way.

 ### Sprout Tower Layout
-- The central pillar divides the lower floors, making them impassable east-to-west.
-To get from the west side of the tower to the east side, one must ascend to the third floor, cross it, and then descend.
-The only way down from 3F is the ladder at (10, 14).
+- The central pillar divides the first and second floors.
+The only way to cross from west to east is by ascending to the third floor and then descending on the other side.
+The only confirmed ladder on the third floor is at (10, 14).

 ## Future Plans & Untested Hypotheses
 - **Hypothesis:** Can Onix learn Flash (HM05)?
-- **Testing Plan:** Explicitly walk into every new tile type from all four directions to confirm traversability.
+- **Testing Plan:** Explicitly walk into every new tile type from all four directions to confirm traversability and document it.

-## Tool/Agent Development
-- **Agent Idea (`pokemon_evaluator`):** An agent to suggest the best lead Pokémon and moves for a given battle based on type matchups and known movesets.